Travelocity: Early history

 In 2004, Travelocity introduced an advertising campaign known as "Where Is My Gnome?".
 In 2005, Travelocity acquired lastminute.com for £577 million.
 The acquisition included allhotels.com, which was founded in 1997 by Richard Irwin, acquired by Online Travel Corporation (OTC) in 2002 for £1.4 million, and later acquired by lastminute.com in 2004.

 In January 2009, CEO Michelle Peluso announced her resignation and was replaced by Sabre executive Hugh Jones.
 In April 2011, president and CEO Hugh Jones moved to a position at Sabre and Gilt Groupe president Carl Sparks was brought in as president and CEO of Travelocity.
 Sparks had been general manager of Hotels.com and was previously chief marketing officer of Expedia.

 In December 2012, Travelocity sold Zuji to Webjet for $25 million.
 In June 2013, Travelocity Business, a corporate travel agency, was sold to Atlanta, Georgia-based BCD Travel.
 In August 2013, Expedia Inc. announced an agreement with Travelocity to power its United States and Canadian websites.
 In November 2013, Travelocity shut down its IgoUgo website.

 In May 2014, CEO Carl Sparks stepped down as CEO of Travelocity.
 After the departure of Sparks, Roshan Mendis, President of Travelocity was named to manage operations of Travelocity's operations in the Americas, while Matthew Crummack, CEO of lastminute.com was named to manage operations in Europe.
 In December 2014, Travelocity sold lastminute.com to Swiss-based Bravofly Rumbo for £76 million.

+2015 to present; Ownership by Expedia
-In January 2015, Travelocity was sold by Sabre to Expedia, Inc. for $280 million.

-In November 2015, Travelocity hired Assembly in New York to handle US media.
+In January 2015, Sabre sold Travelocity to Expedia, Inc. for $280 million.
+The same year, it hired Assembly in New York to handle US media.
 Until then, media had been handled by Publics Groupe's Zenith Media.

-In December 2015, Travelocity relaunched its Travel for Good program that offers a $5,000 grant for a selected volunteer to participate in volunteer travel programs with various nonprofit organizations, including Habitat for Humanity, Globe Aware, and the American Hiking Society.
+It also relaunched its Travel for Good program that offers a $5,000 grant for a selected volunteer to participate in volunteer travel programs with various nonprofit organizations, including Habitat for Humanity, Globe Aware, and the American Hiking Society.

 In February 2016, Travelocity launched its Wander Wisely advertising campaign featuring the Roaming Gnome and "The Customer 1st Guarantee".
 The tagline was also changed from "Go and Smell the Roses" to "Wander Wisely".

-Travelocity has been a longstanding sponsor of the American reality show The Amazing Race.
+It has also been a longstanding sponsor of the American reality show The Amazing Race, sponsoring the series from the first season until season 34, when they were replaced by parent company Expedia.